grafana/agent/docs/getting-started/create-config-file.md

 The Grafana Agent supports configuring multiple independent "subsystems."
 Each subsystem helps you collect data for a specific type of telemetry.

-- The **Prometheus** subsystem allows you collect metrics to send to Prometheus.
+- The **Metrics** subsystem allows you collect metrics to send to Prometheus.
-- The **Loki** subsystem allows you to collect logs to send to Grafana Loki.
+- The **Logs** subsystem allows you to collect logs to send to Grafana Loki.
 - The **Traces** subsystem allows you to collect spans to send to Grafana Tempo.
 - The **Integrations** subsystem allows you to collect metrics for common applications, such as MySQL.